Hepatitis: Address low coverage of testing to achieve global elimination –NGO advises - Realnews Magazine

 Represented by Dr Victor Amedu, Gbemutor advised women to vaccinate their new born baby within 24 hours of birth to guide against hepatitis.

-According to him, every human being must avoid excess drug intake in order not to cause hepatitis for themselves, and that they must take drugs base on doctors proscription.
+According to him, every human being must avoid excess drug intake

-Meanwhile, the leader of the community, Chief Halilu Luko Jikoko, appreciated the visiting team of medical doctors for the medical outreach and for offering screening on hepatitis to the people.

-The Chief also appreciated the NGO, the facilitator of the programme, for making routine drugs available to the people.
-(NAN)